– this page as pdf –

 Titanic

-Data set on the 2201 passengers of the Titanic.
-Pure categorical with data on class, gender, age and survival.
+Data set on the 2201 passengers and crew of the Titanic.
+Purely categorical with data on class, gender, age and survival.

 Pollen